646: Gone With the Sinned Edition

 Now, I want to be super clear on the reality here because way too many voices on the left are promoting conspiracy theory logic now that they think it's Trump's kryptonite.

-So, for the record, there is almost certainly no client list for the underage sex trafficking ring.
+So for the record, there is almost certainly no client list for the underage sex trafficking ring.

 Okay, I spent a lot of years dealing drugs.
+I never had a customer list.

 It's just, it's not how illegal shit generally works.

 What I did have, and what Jeffrey Epstein had, was an address book full of contacts.
+And that exists and has been published.

 Gawker published it back in 2015, along with logs from his private jet.

-Those are the closest things we're probably ever going to see to a client list, and Donald Trump is on both both of them.
+Those are the closest things we're probably ever going to see to a client list, and Donald Trump is on both of them.

-Trump has denied this officially, of course, but he also confirmed it officially on the Howard Stern show before he had fucking presidential aspirations.
+But Trump has denied this officially, of course, but he also confirmed it officially on the Howard Stern show before he had fucking presidential aspirations.

 So it's not remotely conspiratorial to suggest that Trump was a client of Jeffrey Epstein.
+The evidence is overfucking whelming.

 the whole idea that there was a secret client list was a cudgel that conspiracy theorists created to beat Democrats with.